 Use: Treatment of symptomatic benign prostatic hyperplasia (BPH) in men with an enlarged prostate.

 What happens if I miss a dose?

-Take the missed dose 30 minutes after your next meal, but skip the missed dose if it is almost time for your next dose.
+Take your dose as soon as you can, but only within 30 minutes after a meal.
+Skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.